team23/pydantic-partial/README.md

 some or all fields to be optional and thus not be required when creating the model instance.

-Partial models can be used to support PATCH HTTP requests where the suer only wants to update some fields of the model and normal validation for required fields is not required.
-It may also be used to have partial response DTO's where you want to skip certain fields, this can be useful in combination with `exclude_none`.
+Partial models can be used to support PATCH HTTP requests where the user only wants to update some fields of the model and normal validation for required fields is not required.
+It may also be used to have partial response DTOs where you want to skip certain fields, this can be useful in combination with `exclude_none`.
 It is - like shown in these examples - intended to be used with API use cases, so when using pydantic with for example FastAPI.